 React DevTools is a great way to get a look at each of your components' props and state.
 First, you'll need to run

-npm install --dev react-devtools@^3 to install it as a project dependency).
+npm install --dev react-devtools to install it as a project dependency).

-Debug remote JS from the Developer Menu in the Expo Client).
+Debug remote JS from the Developer Menu in the Expo Go app).
 From this console, you can search for your React components at the top, or open up the Developer Menu and enable the Element Inspector.
 Once you do that, you can tap on any element on screen and React DevTools will automatically find and display that element in the tree.
 From there, you can inspect the elements state, props, etc.